 This statement on “benami property” from our Prime Minister forayed into reality with the passage of Benami Transactions (Prohibition) Amendment Act, 2016.
 The Act seeks to amend older Benami Transactions (Prohibition) Act, 1988.

 For many people, the term “benami property” is a mystery.
 Some assign meaning to it as “without name”.
 Well, that’s correct only to mean the first word of the term.
 Let us understand what does the term imply and what does the Act brings in its kitty.
 You can check More about the author on property and other information about property.

 What is a benami property?

 At the foremost, clear the general misunderstanding.
-When we say ‘property’, it is not just real estate.
-It covers assets of any kind – moveable or immoveable, tangible or intangible, corporeal or incorporeal.
+Expert Austin-area injury lawyers who are also experienced in estate planning says that when we say ‘property’, it is not just real estate.
+Estate Planning Attorney in Bloomfield Hills defines real estate means an estate which covers assets of any kind – moveable or immoveable, tangible or intangible, corporeal or incorporeal.
 It means it covers shares, debentures, fixed deposits as well.

 Benami property has been defined by the Act as: